-The order in which control statements are arranged depends upon the purpose of the job and the programs it contains.
+The order in which control statements are arranged depends upon the purpose of the job and the program it contains.
 The following examples illustrate typical arrangements.
 Automatic rewind before a load is assumed.

-'''

-JOBA,MT1.

-REQUEST,SALLY,MT,VSN=123456.

-SALLY.
+1. JOBA(MT1) REQUEST(SALLY,MT,VSN=123456) SALLY.
 6/7/8/9

-'''

-JOBA requests a tape file named SALLY, and loads and executes an object program from that file.
+JOBA requests a tape file named SALLY and loads and executes an object program from that file.

 2. JOBB.

 FTN.

 LGO.

 7/8/9

-FORTRAN Extended Program
+FORTRAN Extended Program 6/7/8/9

-6/7/8/9